Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 Click the hamburger menu at top left of screen > File > Preferences > Settings > In the "search settings" field search "format on save" > Uncheck the box

+** Opening preview in new tab

+Click on the boxes in the top right hand corner of the preview screen to open your preview in full screen.
+You will be toggling back and forth between your code and full screen view a lot.

 ### Layers and Sprites - https://youtu.be/2nucjefSr6I?t=343 - Stephen

 Head over to your game.js file.
 Let’s initialize our kaboom